Nkosana-263/alx-low_level_programming/0x01-variables_if_else_while/README.md

 nkosana@ubuntu:~/0x01$
 ```

 ## Task 11.

-The success combination in business is: Do what you do better... and: do more of what you do...
+> "The success combination in business is: Do what you do better... and: do more of what you do." - David Joseph Schwartz

 [`101-print_comb4.c`](101-print_comb4.c)
 Prints all possible different combinations of three digits.